cocoisland/beautiful-jekyll/_posts/2018-12-13-Avoid-Bad-Airlines.md

 [Workbook on Github](https://github.com/cocoisland/DS-Unit-1-Sprint-4-Statistical-Tests-and-Experiments/blob/master/Airline_accident.ipynb)

 Fear of flying is understandable because  air travelling put you in an uncontrollable situation.
-When air plane accident crashes,  it goes into headline news.
-Headline news solidified people suspicions into belief system.
-Eventually people think it makes good sense to avoid airline with bad fatal accidents.
+When air plane fell down from the sky,  high fatalities resulted and it went into headline news.
+People tends to remember this fear for a long time.
+Naturally it seems to make good sense to avoid airline with bad fatal accidents.

 ### Strategy 1: Avoid airline with high fatalities accidents.

 ![Headline Airline crashed](https://cocoisland.github.io/img/headline_crashed.png)

-Comparing all bad news headline fatalities airlines during 1985-1999 with 2000-2014, the prior unfortunate airlines no longer had bad accidents.
-Instead a new set of prior no accident airlines, showed up as bad news headline fatalities airlines in 2000-2014 period.
+Airlines with high fatal accidents showed up in upper right quadrant of the graph.
+From 1985-1999 there were more fatal accidents than 2000-2014.
+However each fatal accident still resulted in high number of fatalities.
+These fatal accidents stayed in people memory.

+The high fatalities airlines in 85-99 that we feared and avoided, did not show up in 2000-2014 except China Airlines.

+Chances of same airline crashes are rare and seldom repeated.
 * Airline fatalities crashes are rare and non-recurring.
 * Rare accidents are unpredictable and random.

-## Avoid accident prone Airlines?
-If non-recurring accidents are random, then avoiding airlines with bad record of high accident incidents, make better sense.
+If fatal accidents are non-recurring and random, then avoiding accident prone Airlines.

 ### Strategy 2: Avoid bad airline with highest bad past accident records

 ![Airline accidents](https://cocoisland.github.io/img/airline_accidents.png)

-From period 1985-1999 to 2000-2014, most of the prior top 56 major accident prone airlines showed up in the latter period.
-However upon closer examination, these major airlines shared a commonality which was servicing high traffic airports
+Common US major airlines with high accidents and accident related fatalites showed up in upper right quadrant.

+14 years later 2000-2014, almost the same US major airlines had the same accident performance.
+However the number of accident related fatalities greatly dropped.
+May be due to better landing gear or food served on plane.
+No one know.

+Upon closer examination these common US major airlines all served high traffic busy airport.
+Higher traffic of transporting passengers and more flight flown, naturally resulted in higher incident of accidents.
 * Top accident airlines commonality are major airline flown in and out of major busy airport.
 * Higher rate of passengers travelled and flight flown, resulted in higher accident incidents rate.

 These high accident incidents records did not indicate these busy airlines as accident prone, but a natural outcome of high traffic servicing airlines.

-### Hence the need to normalize data in order to compare objectively
+Hence the need to normalize accident data because airline sizes and flight traffic are all different from each other.
+Normalizing all the differences between different airlines, resulted in a Safety Index which can be used to objectively compare different airline safety performance.

+### Normalize data in order to compare objectively
 Combine the three measures of crash rates — incidents, fatal accidents and fatalities — into a single measure and call it as airline’s safety score.
 Calculate it as follows:
 * subtract an airline’s crash rate from the average for all airlines.
 This gives safer airlines positive scores and less safe airlines negative scores.
 * Multiply the result by the square root of the number of seat kilometers flown.
 This gives more credit to an airline that has achieved a strong safety record over a larger sample of flights.